 Almost two-thirds of those making up ethnic groups other than white Irish were aged 35 years or less.
 Just 3 per cent in these groups were 65 or older.
 In contrast, less than half of those in the white Irish group were aged under 35 and 13 per cent were 65 or more.

-Research at Maynooth University found that more than 167 different languages – from Acholi to Zulu – in use by 160 nationalities among the people in Ireland as their everyday first language of choice.
+Recent research at Maynooth University found that more than 167 different languages – from Acholi to Zulu – in use by 160 nationalities among the people in Ireland as their everyday first language of choice.

 Ireland has become a multilingual society, so that the 2006 census was conducted in 13 languages.
 Apart from English and Irish, these languages are: Arabic, Chinese, Czech, French, Latvian, Lithuanian, Polish, Portuguese, Romanian, Russian and Spanish.
 In addition, information was also available in Estonian, Magyar (Hungarian), Slovak, Turkish and Yoruba.